Tailor-made Tour 12 days from £2450 per person

 Arrive in Bangkok and transfer to the Ramada Plaza Menam Riverside Hotel or similar for three nights.
-The rest of the day is at leisure, with a welcome dinner and cultural dance performance at a local restaurant in the evening.
+The rest of the day is at leisure.

 A full day of sightseeing in this bustling city – start with a visit to the river-side Grand Palace to see the impressive Dusit Hall and the Temple of the Emerald Buddha and, later, see the colossal Reclining Buddha statue at Wat Pho.
 In the afternoon, ride along the River of Kings and its quiet canals.
 Also visit Wat Arun – the temple of Dawn.

 Another full day of sightseeing.
 Visit the floating market and continue west to Kanchanaburi to visit the bridge on the River Kwai, war museum and ‘death railway’.

 After a morning at leisure, take a short flight to the ancient walled city of Sukhothai.
 Check in at the Legendha Sukhothai Hotel or similar for two nights.

 A full day’s sightseeing of World Heritage Sukhothai Historical Park and neighbouring Si Satchanalai today.

 Sukhothai, Chiang Mai

 Drive to Chiang Mai (5 hours) and en route, visit the old temples in Lampang as well as the Hariphunchai Temple.
 Stay at the Empress Chiang Mai Hotel or similar for three nights.